-- A minimum of two on-site car parking spaces must be provided for each dwelling, one of which must be within a garage.
-19. For all front-loaded attached allotments, garages are not to dominate the - streetscape. - 20.
-A maximum of one driveway per dwelling permitted. - 21.
-Where accessed from a laneway, garages are to be paired where possible 22.
+- 20. A maximum of one driveway per dwelling permitted. - 21.
+Where accessed from a laneway, garages are to be paired where possible. - 22.
 The driveway finish must not be plain concrete. - 23.
-Driveways are to be: - a. a minimum distance of 6m from an intersection of one street with another street; and - designed and constructed in accordance with approval / permit requirements of Logan City Council. b.
+Driveways are to be: - a minimum distance of 6m from an intersec-

+- tion of one street with another street; and b. designed and constructed in accordance with approval / permit requirements of Logan City Council

-- 24. Other than walls erected by the developer, retaining walls must be tiered 1m vertical and 1m horizontal where forward of the - building line to any street, park or lane and visible from the public realm; - cannot exceed 1.5m in height without stepping elements incorporated.
+- 24. Other than walls erected by the developer, retaining walls: must be tiered 1m vertical and 1m horizontal where - forward of the building line to any street, park or - lane and visible from the public realm; and - cannot exceed 1.5m in height without stepping elements incorporated